threeport/threeport/cmd/tptdev/README.md

 Manage development operations with ease.

-Here you will find the main package for `tptdev` which is a developer tool to help make developers' lives easier.
-Currently it supports spinning up and down development environments, building docker images, and managing debug mode of threeport control plane components.
-The dev environment differs from a regular instance of threeport in that the API and controller components are created with your local code repo mounted.
+Here you will find the main package for `tptdev` which is a developer tool to help make developers' lives more efficient.
+Currently it supports spinning up and down development environments, building docker images, and managing debug mode of Threeport control plane components.
+The dev environment differs from a regular instance of Threeport in that the API and controller components are created with your local code repo mounted.
 Code changes can optionally be live-reloaded into a control plane component by enabling it via `tptdev debug`.